duncanlauu/MineSweepers-Major-Group-Project/testing.md

 $ npm run test
 ```

-To decouple frontend testing from the backend. we mock the backend API calls in the frontend tests by mocking the axios library.
+To decouple frontend testing from the backend, we mock the backend API calls in the frontend tests by mocking the axios library.
 We created a mockData folder which contains fake data, returned as JSON.
 We test:
 + for existence and non-existence of that data in the React.